wayneeseguin/graft/docs/parallel-execution.md

 ## Conclusion

-Parallel execution in Spruce provides significant performance improvements while maintaining safety and backward compatibility.
+Parallel execution in graft provides significant performance improvements while maintaining safety and backward compatibility.
 Start with conservative settings, monitor performance, and gradually increase parallelism based on your workload characteristics.

-For questions or issues, please visit the [GitHub repository](https://github.com/geofffranks/spruce/issues).
+For questions or issues, please visit the [GitHub repository](https://github.com/wayneeseguin/graft/issues).